polipones/pod-hugo-main-website/content/services/pod-o-gym/index.en.md

 ## News

-Access to gym is restricted by government regulation.
-To gain access to gym sign sworn statement ([template here](https://cloud.pod.cvut.cz/index.php/s/eaTN5iL4KRtmFyy)) and send it to email <koronavirus@pod.cvut.cz>.
-You will be granted access after the statement is checked by authorized person from Pod-O-Lee club.
+Access to the Pod-O-Gym is restricted by government regulations.
+To gain access to the Pod-O-Gym you must posses vaccination certificate for COVID-19 before entering the Pod-O-Gym.
+You need to send your vaccination certificate to email address <koronavirus@pod.cvut.cz>.
+You will be granted access after the certificate is checked by authorized person from the Pod-O-Lee club.
+We no loger accept PCR test results as valid option for Pod-O-Gym entry.

-It is necessary to have your sworn statement with you, while training in Pod-O-Gym in a form of printed paper or in PDF format on your phone.
-Your sworn statement will by checked by the Pod-O-Gym team.
-If you are unable to submit this sworn statement to a member of our team, you will be warned and asked to leave the gym immediately.
+**Training in the Pod-O-Gym is allowed only with vaccination certificate for COVID-19.** Members of Pod-O-Gym team will be controlling this vaccination certificate.
+You can have your vaccination certificate printed, or in PDF format in your phone.
+If you are unable to submit your vaccination certificate to a member of our team, you will be warned and asked to leave the gym immediately.
 After the second warning you will receive BAN, which will prevent your entry to the gym.

 ## How to register in our Pod-O-Gym: